I am a HUGE Harry Potter fan, so you can imagine how excited I was.

 Also, I got to ride my FAVORITE ride (Krakatau Aqua coaster) about ten times!

-And when my Tapu Tapu said ride now, the line went down as well.
+And when my Tapu Tapu said “Time to ride now,” the line went down as well.

 To join the virtual line all you do is walk tap your TapuTapu band on the totem located at the front of the attraction.

 Your TapuTapu will then tell you how long you have to wait and it will beep to let you know when it is your turn to ride.